jesselessa/connect4-react/README.md

 2. Clone the repository : `git clone https://github.com/jesselessa/connect4-react.git`
 3. Navigate to the project directory : `cd connect4-react`
 4. Install dependencies required in the project : `npm install`
-5. Run the application in development mode : `npm start`
+5. Run the application in development mode : `npm run dev`
-6. Open http://localhost:3000 in your preferred browser to view the development server.
+6. Open http://localhost:5173 in your preferred browser to view the development server.

 ## Getting Started with Vite